nonprofit logo

 Who are the executives of Interdistrict Committee For Project Oceanology and what are their salaries?

-The average compensation at Interdistrict Committee For Project Oceanology during 2023 was $23,184.
-There are 37 employees at Interdistrict Committee For Project Oceanology.
+The average compensation at Interdistrict Committee For Project Oceanology during 2024 was $29,883.
+There are 30 employees and 3 volunteers at Interdistrict Committee For Project Oceanology.

 Here are 19 key members and their salaries: